Herman Johansson

-Herman Nils Johansson (born 16 October 1997) is a Swedish professional footballer who plays as a midfielder for Allsvenskan club Mjällby AIF and the Sweden national team.
+Herman Nils Johansson (born 16 October 1997) is a Swedish professional footballer who plays as a defender for MLS club FC Dallas and the Sweden national team.

 Club career

+Herman Johansson started his senior career in the main football club in his hometown of Örnsköldsvik, Friska Viljor FC, while also working as a pupil assistant in a local school.

-In December 2020, Johansson was recruited by Mjällby AIF, where he signed a three-year contract.
+In December 2020, after a spell with Sandvikens IF, Johansson was recruited by Mjällby AIF, where he signed a three-year contract.

+In December 2025, Johansson was presented as a new player for FC Dallas, signing a contract that extends through the 2028–29 season with an option for the 2029–30 season.

 International career

 In November 2025, Johansson received his first call up for Sweden to a 2026 World Cup qualification fixture against Slovenia, following an injury from Emil Holm.
-He made his debut against Slovenia in 18 November 2025, replacing Mattias Svanberg in the 65th minute of a 1–1 draw.
+He made his debut against Slovenia on 18 November 2025, replacing Mattias Svanberg in the 65th minute of a 1–1 draw.

+On 30 May 2026, Johansson was called up for the 2026 FIFA World Cup, replacing injured Emil Holm.